DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Delete URL

-We can delete the URLs by using the delete button.
+User can delete a URL from this option.

 ![RR](./images/DOTA_Web/DeleteUrl.png)

 ## Change Block/Unblock URL Status

-User can change Block/Unblock url status using the block button.
+User can change Block/Unblock status of a URL.
 This is used to block/unblock any URL for display and localisation purposes.

 ![Block](./images/DOTA_Web/ChangeBlock.png)